Amlan042/Plant-Disease-Detection-using-CNN/README.md

 ## Project Overview

-The provided Colab notebook, `[plant_disease_prediction-CNN.ipynb](plant_disease_prediction-CNN.ipynb)`, delves into the development and application of this CNN model.
-It guides you through the entire process, from data preparation and model training to evaluation and interpretation of results.
+The provided Notebook delves into the development and application of this CNN model.
+It guides through the entire process, from data preparation and model training to evaluation and interpretation of results.

 ## Dependencies